 - Valeriia Haberland: Negotiation strategies, Grid systems

-- Christopher Haynes: Norms, emergence
+- Christopher Haynes: Norms, organisational performance

 - Benjamin Herd: Verification, agent-based simulations

 - Paraskevi Zerva: Non-functional properties, provenance, composite services